bfeitknecht/vault/sem3/DMath/PV/DMath-recap.md

 Prove transitivity.
 Let $x, y, z$ be arbitrary with $(x,y), (y,z) \in \rho$.
 Show $(x,z) \in \rho$.

 Let $\rho, \sigma$ be relations on some non-empty set.
-The following table illustrates the preservation of its properties under set intersection, set union and relation composition.
+The following table illustrates the preservation of their properties under set intersection, set union and relation composition.

 | Property      | $\rho \cap \sigma$ | $\rho \cup \sigma$ | $\rho \circ \sigma$ |
 | ------------- | ------------------ | ------------------ | ------------------- |